-The main idea is to prove a lower bound, $\lambda_\infty(S_n,\pi) \ge \frac{1}{1-\pi_0}$, that is satisfied with equality if and only if the leaves can be \emph{partitioned in half} with respect to $\pi$, so we use a reduction from the following classical NP-complete problem.

-\begin{problem}[Integer {\sc Partition} Problem] Given positive integers $\set{p_1, \cdots, p_n}$ we are to decide whether this multiset can be partitioned into two subsets of equal sum. \end{problem}
+\begin{problem}[{\sc Integer Partition} Problem] Given positive integers $\set{p_1, \cdots, p_n}$ we are to decide whether this multiset can be partitioned into two subsets of equal sum. \end{problem}

-It is not hard to verify that the lower bound of $\frac{1}{1-\pi_0}$ can be achieved if the leaves can be split in half, by embedding them at equal distances to the center.
+It is easy to verify that the lower bound $\frac{1}{1-\pi_0}$ will be achieved if the leaves are split in half, by embedding them at equal distances from the center.
 In this case we have a \emph{binary} and \emph{balanced} embedding, formally defined as follows.

 \begin{definition} For a star graph, we call a valuation/embedding $x: V \rightarrow \mathbb{R}\,,$ {\em binary}, if all leaves are assigned numbers at the same absolute distance from the value assigned to the root, i.e.,